 The special abilities or vulnerabilities of the monster also apply to your helper, and vice versa.
 For instance, if a Warrior helps you, you will win if your combined total ties that of the monster, and he can Berserk and discard cards to add to his combat strength (but only once per combat, not once per monster).
-If you are facing the Wannabe Vampire and a Cleric helps you, he can chase it away automatically.
-But if you are facing the Drooling Slime and an Elf helps you, the monster's combat strength is increased by 4 (unless you, too, are an Elf and the monster's combat strength has already been increased).
+If you are facing Grendel and a Dwarf helps you, the monster's combat strength is reduced by 3 (unless you are also a Dwarf).
+But if you are facing Pluto and a Cleric helps you, he is able to use his Turn Undead ability to give bonuses to your side.

 If someone successfully helps you, the monster is slain.
 Discard it, draw treasure (see below), and follow any special instructions on the monster card.
 You go up a level for each slain monster.
-Your helper does not go up... unless he's an Elf, in which case he also gains one level for each monster slain.
+Your helper does not go up ... unless he's an Elf, in which case he also gains one level for each monster slain.
 You draw the Treasure cards, even if it was your helper's special ability that defeated the monster.